On this page

 name = data['user']['profile']['name'] # crashes if 'profile' is None

-Fix: use .get() with defaults, or validate with Pydantic at the API boundary.
+Use .get() with defaults, or validate with Pydantic at the API boundary.

-4. Optional chaining without a check
+4. Optional Chaining Without a Check

 result = cache.get(key)